 2. Enhanced Organizational Agility

-• Quick Adaptation to Industry Changes: The model enables organizations to swiftly adapt to industry changes by having a workforce with diverse and adaptable skill sets.
+- Quick Adaptation to Industry Changes: The skills based organization enables companies to swiftly adapt to industry changes by having a workforce with diverse and adaptable skill sets.

 3. Cost Efficiency